African-American History Resources: Reconstruction to the Present

 Notable Persons and Places

 These materials contain general overviews of famous Black people and places in Galveston.
-Search the Archives Catalog for photos and manuscript collections.
 Search the library catalog for books.

 Reconstruction

 Manuscript collections and books concerning the Reconstruction Era (1865-1877) in Galveston and the United States.
-Search the Archives Catalog for photos and manuscript collections.
 Search the library catalog for books.

 Labor History

 Manuscript collections and books concerning labor history from the perspective of African Americans in Galveston and Texas.
-Search the Archives Catalog for photos and manuscript collections.
 Search the library catalog for books.

 Religion

 These materials contain historical and congregational records documenting historically Black religious institutions in Galveston.
 Each of the churches was destroyed or heavily damaged during the Great Storm of 1900.
-Search the Archives Catalog for photos and manuscript collections.
 Search the library catalog for books.

 Cemeteries

 Manuscript collections concerning Black-owned and operated funeral homes and cemeteries in Galveston.
-Search the Archives Catalog for photos and manuscript collections.
 Search the library catalog for books.

 • W. K. Hebert and Company Records, MS87-0033.
 Records of W. K. Hebert and Company Records include interment records, family papers, and ledgers containing information about Hebert's life, African-American labor and fraternal organizations, and churches.
 Also included are records of Rosewood Cemetery Association.